evaleval/evalHub/README.md

 ## Scripts

 ### Inspect
-Convert eval log from Inspect AI into json format with following command:
+Convert eval log from Inspect AI into json format with following command (if needed):

 ```bash
 uv run inspect log convert path_to_eval_file_generated_by_inspect --to json --output-dir inspect_json